 an experiential journey guided by a qualified mental health care professional.
 It focuses to a varied extent on emotions, thoughts, bodily sensations and behaviour, depending on the orientation of the therapist.
 Psychotherapy rests on a good therapeutic alliance, safe boundaries, confidentiality and commitment to the welfare of the client.
-I see it as a journey where both partners are active, knowledgeable and responsible, change and are affected by the other.
-Openness, curiosity, acceptance and kindness towards self supports the process.
+I see it as a healing journey where both partners are active and knowledgeable, change and are affected by the other through a state of openness, curiosity and kindness.
 Psychotherapy can be long or short depending on the issue, the interest of the client and financial capacity.

 Psychotherapy is for those